Sunpadh Rebellion: Beginning of the rebellion

 The rebellion erupted under Sunpadh's leadership, in Nishapur, driven by his personal allegiance to Abu Muslim, whose assassination served as the catalyst that triggered the rebellion. where Sunpadh propagated messianic beliefs concerning Abu Muslim's fate, asserting that his mentor's death was not final:

 Abu Muslim would return from the dead, accompanied by the Mahdi of the Rafidites and Mazdak, to guide us [Sunpadh's followers] to ultimate triumph.

-Another motivation for Sunpadh's rebellion was his pursuit of restoring of the ancient Persian religion (Zoroastrianism) while simultaneously pursuing the expulsion of Arab forces from the Persian territories.
-His radical anti-Islamic agenda culminated in his bold declaration to destroy the Kaaba itself.
+Another motivation for Sunpadh's rebellion was his pursuit of restoring of the ancient Persian religion, Zoroastrianism. while simultaneously pursuing the expulsion of Arab forces from the Persian territories.
+His opposition to Islam culminated in his stated intention to destroy the Kaaba.

-The movement gained vital assistance from the Dabuyid ruler, who was known as the ispahbadh of Tabaristan, Khurshid (r.
+The movement gained support from the Dabuyid ruler, who was known as the ispahbadh of Tabaristan, Khurshid (r.
 740–760), as Sunpadh sent a part of Abu Muslim's treasuries to him to support the anti-Abbasid rebellion.
 Ispahbadh Khurshid whose the domain remained minimally affected by Islamic influence and whose assistance proved essential for the rebellion's early momentum.
 Rural populations throughout Ray and its vicinity rallied to Sunpadh's movement.
 The movement attracted supporters from diverse regions including Tabaristan, Daylam, and Jibal. the rebels mostly composed of Khurramites, with rebel forces reportedly reaching between 90,000 and 100,000 participants.
 However, Historian Farouk Omar suggests these numerical estimates may have been exaggerated.
 Sunpadh's followers were mostly farmers and peasants.

 Sunpadh managed to capture the cities of Nishapur, Ray.
 Sunpadh defeated and killed the governor of Qumis, Abu 'Ubaid al-Hanafi, and captured the city.
 He earned the title of "Firuz Ispahbadh" ("the victorious Ispahbadh").
 Sunpadh dispatched correspondence to the Daylamite ruler, proclaiming his success in overthrowing Arab dominance in the region.
 At Ray, he took over the treasures and resources of Abu Muslim that had been left there when Abu Muslim had set out for his intended audience with the Abbasid caliph, al-Saffah, for Hajj in the year 130 AH (747 CE or 748 CE).
 After he successfully captured Ray, he planned to invade Iraq, he took a large number of Muslims captive, especially women, but he treated the merchants and the owners of the goods kindly, perhaps because he hoped that they would prepare provisions and food for his large number of soldiers.